The Gods Themselves: Second part: The Gods Themselves

-Dua is an oddball Emotional who exhibits traits normally associated with Rationals, resulting in the nickname "left-em."
-While being taught by Odeen, she also discovers the supernova problem that Lamont uncovered in the first section.
-Outraged that the Pump is allowed to operate, she attempts to halt it but cannot persuade her own species to abandon the Pump.
+Dua is an unusual Emotional who exhibits traits normally associated with Rationals, resulting in the nickname "left-em."
+While being taught by Odeen, she discovers the same supernova problem as Lamont.
+Outraged that the Pump is allowed to operate, she attempts to halt it, but cannot persuade her kind to abandon it.
 Given that their own sun and all the other stars in their universe can no longer provide the energy necessary for reproduction, they consider the possible destruction of Earth's Sun worthwhile if it might provide a more reliable source of energy.

-Driven by an innate desire to procreate, Tritt, the "Parental" of the triad, at first asks Odeen to persuade Dua to facilitate the production of their third child.
-When this fails, Tritt steals an energy-battery from the Pump and rigs it to feed Dua, which stimulates the triad into a total melt, resulting in conception.
-Dua discovers this betrayal and escapes to the caves of the hard ones, where she transmits the warning messages received by Lamont.
-This effort nearly exhausts her mortally before she is found by her triad.
-Here it is revealed that the hard ones are not a separate species, but the fully mature form that the triads eventually coalesce into permanently.
-Each melt briefly allows the triad to shift into its hard form during the period they can't later remember.
-Odeen convinces Dua that the hard one they will become will have influence with the others to stop the Pump; but as their final metamorphosis (the true meaning of "passing on") begins, Dua realizes (too late to prevent irreversible union) that her own triad's "hard" form is the scientist Estwald.
+Driven by a desire to procreate, Tritt, the "Parental" of the triad, asks Odeen to persuade Dua to facilitate in the production of their third child.
+When this fails, Tritt steals a battery from the Pump and rigs it to feed Dua, which stimulates the triad into a total melt, resulting in conception.
+Dua discovers his betrayal, and escapes to the caves of the hard ones, where she transmits the warnings Lamont received, mortally exhausting herself in the process, before she is found by her triad.
+Here it is revealed that the hard ones are not a separate species, but the fully mature form that triads eventually coalesce into permanently when "passing on".
+Each melt temporarily allows the triad to shift into their hard form, which they later forget.
+Odeen convinces Dua that as a hard one, they will have the influence to stop the Pump; but as their final metamorphosis begins, Dua realizes with horror that her own triad's "hard" form is the scientist Estwald.